+Owner's details:

 Frank Langridge,

 Auckland

+Restored car

-Engine # 1045 AN
+Engine # 1047 AN

+Original Registration in UK -

-NZ Registration: FX 4849
+NZ Registration: MG 23 (previously reg'd as FX 4849 in NZ)

-MGCC Triple-M Register #
+MGCC Triple-M Register # 3268

+Car's History:

 A 2-seater NB

-A 1936 car which was being restored in Rod Brayshaw's workshop for Robert Miller about 8 years ago.
+A 1936 car which was being restored in Rod Brayshaw's workshop for Robert Miller photographed ~2010.
 Robert had purchased the car in March 2003 at Turner's Auction from the Estate of the Late Eric Anderson, Takapuna.
 Eric, in turn, had purchased the car from his relative, Vince Anderson.
-A possible previous owner was Malcolm Wilton but 'not authenticated' Robert told me.
+A possible previous owner was Malcolm Wilton but 'not

+authenticated' Robert told me.

 Dave Hewitt has subsequently confirmed that this car was purchased by Malcolm and Mary Wilton of Bucklands Beach, shortly after they had also purchased NA 0833 in early 1971.
 Malcolm sold this car to John Prior of Devonport (~1972) but John did not keep the car long before on-selling (~1973).
-At that time "the car was "far from going, but had most of the parts there' (John Prior tells me).
+At that time "the car was "far from going, but had most of the parts there" (John Prior tells me).
 John sold the car to Vince Anderson.
-John Prior confirmed his NA was a 2-seater N Type, not a 4-seater, so this all seems to 'fit' together
+John Prior confirmed his NA was a 2-seater N Type, not a 4-seater, so this all seems to 'fit' together.